mandamabu/wazuh-siem-detection-lab/README.md

 4-Triggered each rule live on the Kali agent and confirmed detection in the Wazuh Dashboard’s Threat Hunting view.
 5-Documented an alert triage walkthrough for all 5 rules, covering what triggered each alert, why it matters from a security perspective, and what a SOC analyst would investigate next.
 6-Produced a network architecture diagram showing both VMs, their IP addresses, the Host-Only network, and the direction of log flow from agent to manager.

-Repository Contents: An xml file containing all the local rules,an alert triage walkthrough document,a wazuh archictecture diagram and screenshots showing each step.